aptus/FonB-Documentation/MISC/Number Lookup.md

 ##Number Lookup using FonB

-FonB provides many useful features and Number Lookup is one of them.
-The goal of this feature is to provide a name to all numbers available in any of the Phonebook FonB supports (Google, Highrise, MyContacts, iPhone & Asterisk Extensions).
+The goal of this feature is to provide a name to all incoming calls from source available in any of the Phonebook FonB supports (Google, Highrise, MyContacts, iPhone & Asterisk Extensions).
 It's more or less same as CallerID Superfacta however, it comes with FonB (without any extra installation steps).

 ##Configuration